1. When is a combined life insurance policy a good fit?

 "The last thing people want to do is be dependent on family members for their care," Kerins says.

-Combination life insurance also appeals those who want to leave an inheritance or money for final expenses when they die.
+Combined life insurance policy also appeals to those who want to leave an inheritance or money for final expenses when they die.
 The hybrid policy does both with a single premium.

 If you're interested in a hybrid life insurance policy, you typically need to make that decision when you purchase life insurance.
 It usually isn't possible to add a long-term care rider later, according to Kerins.